Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

 ```

 ## Truncate table ##
-Now we go to truncate the table.
-To do these we must execute the sentence.
+Now we truncate the table.
+To do this we must execute the sentence.

 ```
   > TRUNCATE highschool.students;
 ```

-The output must be.
+The output must be:
 ```
 STORED successfully
  > SELECT * FROM highschool.students;